How to Become a Zoologist

 Additional Certifications and Licenses

 For a zoologist, education requirements do not typically include certifications or licensing.
 There is not currently a national certification for zoologists in general, however, particular fields of zoology may have their certifications.
 For example, a zoologist working within the field of Marine Biology may consider earning their SCUBA certification for deep-water research.
 Others may prioritize keeping their GIS certificate up-to-date so they can continue to efficiently gather data out in the field.
-Online undergraduates can even choose a concentration in environmental GIS.

 A Zoology minor covers many aspects of animal biology including their cellular biology and genetics.
 Students can focus on specific areas of study within zoology, such as Ornithology.